Macabre as much as fascinated places. If you are thinking about where to spend your Halloween, here are 18 phantasmagoric ghost towns in Italy.

 7. Bussana Vecchia (Sanremo, Liguria)

-Bussana Vecchia is only 8 km from the beautiful Sanremo is a proper open-air museum.
+Have you ever thought about visiting Sanremo like a local?
+Then don't miss the gems in its surroundings, including Bussana Vecchia, only 8 km away and a proper open-air museum.
 In 1887, a strong earthquake seriously affected and during which many inhabitants lost the life.
 The survivors lived in makeshift housing for the next seven years until they ultimately left the town.

 After abandonment's years, at the end of the 50s, Italian and foreign artists have restarted living there because attracted by the town.
 From the ruins has raised labs and ateliers, exhibitions and vernissages: new ideas to rebirth arrived from the abandonment.
 That is why today, the hamlet has become the village of artists.